emashae/payment-gateway-api/README.md

 # Payment Gateway API

 A simple API for handling transactions, including card number validation and masking.
+Below are the instructions for setting up the database, Docker environment, and the .env.testing file.
+Please ensure to execute the necessary Laravel commands as required.

+## Database Setup

+Create a schema named 'payment_gateway' in your database.
+Update your .env or .env.testing file with the appropriate database connection details (as shown below in the .env.testing section).

+## Docker Setup

+The Dockerfile and docker-compose.yml files are available in the root directory.
+Use these files to set up a containerized environment for your application.

 ## Creating the .env.testing File

-Create a .env.testing file in the root directory of the project with the following contents:
+For testing purposes, a separate .env.testing file ensures isolation from the development environment.
+Create this file in the root directory of your project with the following contents:

 ```bash
 APP_NAME=Laravel